2.5 GenAI Prompting

 4. Information required: Include key information that will enable the genAI model to further narrow its activity.
 Be specific.
 Include relevant data.
 If necessary include information about the organization’s sustainability, inclusion, and other policies.
 Consider uploading a reference document or case study from which the model can cull information (Mascellino, 2023), or if working within the Microsoft Copilot enterprise environment, allow the system to access relevant reference documents.
 You want to provide enough information to ensure that the model will create output that aligns with your needs.

 5. Example: You can also include examples for what you are looking for in terms of output.
 If you already have a sample sales letter, for example, but need it updated for a more current need, you can upload the sample document (again only if the organization’s confidentiality policy allows) and ask the GenAI application to update it given more current information you provide.
+Note that uploading the document before adding the prompt seems to result in better output.

 6. Steps: You can direct the model on how to proceed: